- Alexandra Park - Shakespeare Avenue, Bath

 - Alice Park - Gloucester Road, Bath

-- The Botanic Gardens (part of the Royal Victoria Park)
+- Botanical Gardens (part of Royal Victoria Park)

 - Green Park - Green Park Road, Bath